 There are three main needs, the theory further states, that can help us meet our need for growth.
 These are also the things which Profs.
-Deci and Ryan believed to be the main ways to enhance our internal motivation—Competence, Autonomy and Relatedness (CAR).
+Deci and Ryan believed to be the main ways to enhance our intrinsic motivation—Competence, Autonomy, and Relatedness (CAR).

-All of these, separately and even better—in combination, can become powerful instigators to keep us thriving even when we feel uninspired and unmotivated .
+All of these sources of intrinsic motivation, separately and in combination, can become powerful instigators to keep us thriving, even when we feel uninspired and unmotivated .

 The great thing about this kind of driver is that it’s independent of the company one works for or the situation.
 It taps into something even deeper—if you don’t want to do something for your own sake, then do it for the people you care for.

 And this is a powerful motive, as many can probably attest to this.